Skip to content

 • virtual (bool, default: False ) –

-Create virtual port (Linux and macOS only)
+Create virtual MIDI port

-is_enabled: bool
+is_opened: bool

 True if port is listening messages / ready to send messages